Gregg Rothermel

 Gregg Evan Rothermel is an American computer scientist, software engineer and academic.
 He is a Distinguished University Professor and was the former Head of the Department of Computer Science at North Carolina State University.

 Rothermel’s research has focused on software engineering and program analysis, with a particular emphasis on the applications of program analysis techniques to problems in the context of software maintenance and testing, end-user software engineering, and empirical studies.
 He co-founded the ESQuaReD Laboratory at the University of Nebraska–Lincoln, and the Software-Artifact Infrastructure Repository (SIR).
 He also co-founded the EUSES Consortium, a group of researchers who, with National Science Foundation's support, have led end-user software engineering research.

-Rothermel is an IEEE Fellow and an ACM Distinguished Scientist.
+Rothermel is an IEEE Fellow and an ACM Distinguished Member.

 Education

 Rothermel earned a B.A. in Philosophy from Reed College in 1983, and an M.S. in Computer Science from the State University of New York at Albany in 1986.
 He then enrolled at Clemson University and received his Ph.D. degree in Computer Science, under the supervision of Mary Jean Harrold, in 1996.